Helping young children overcome shyness

 Our Application: I showed empathy at times when Elizabeth felt afraid - of anything.
 Most memorably, I told her once when she felt afraid of going to her first swimming lesson that I could tell that she felt afraid and that I too had felt afraid about swimming lessons.
 As soon as she heard that, she said, "I'll be brave," and she walked over to the pool.
 I also showed empathy when she entered a new situation, such as watching a child karate class.
 I said something along the lines of, " I can tell you feel excited - even nervous - about being here; I feel excited too."

 When talking with others, parents sometimes say in front of a child that he or she is shy.
 Big mistake!
-Children who are told that they are shy tend to start thinking of themselves as shy and then fulfill the role, without making any effort to change.
+Children who are told that they are shy tend to start thinking of themselves as shy and then fulfil the role, without making any effort to change.
 Wise parents never hang a negative label on their children.
 See Wicks-Nelson & Israel (1997, p.
-98) regarding the risks of labeling.
+98) regarding the risks of labelling.

 What do parents say then when their child fails out of shyness to respond to a question from someone else?
 There are many options.
 One is to prompt the child to speak.
 If that fails, just go on with the conversation.